plone/guillotina/docs/source/contrib/cache.md

 ## Redis Storage Cache

-This option is the recommended one for more than one process running guillotina on the same DB.
+This option is the recommended one for more than one process running Guillotina on the same DB.

 Its needed to add `aioredis` as a dependency on your project